Alcohol is a poison (just ask anyone with a hangover!)

 THINK! is a road safety campaign run by the Department of Transport.
 Some of their information is available below.

 Any amount of alcohol affects your ability to drive.
-You risk a fine of up to £5,000, a minimum 12-month driving ban and a criminal record.
+You risk a hefty fine, a minimum 12-month driving ban, up to 6 months in prison and a criminal record.
 By drinking and driving, you risk your life, those of your passengers and others on the road.

 BEWARE THE MORNING AFTER